Samhithgb/MapReduce/README.md

 # Milestone 1:

-Initial Step : Please update input_data_paths.txt with the paths to the input files with each path being in a new line Also update the paths and variables accordingly in the Config.txt.
+Initial Step : Please update input_data_paths.txt with the paths to the input files with each path being in a new line.
+Also update the paths and variables accordingly in the Config.txt.

 For running all tests, please checkout the project, and run the following commands in the command line:  \